 A layer of electro-strictifs materials can bend the pitch by two branches of the bimetallic effect.
 The tergum is then subjected to a buckling that leads him to oscillate between two positions (high and low).
 The wings are flapping and set at a frequency directly dependent on the electrical signal sent to the electrostrictive materials.

-A complete simulation appointed OSCAB was also développé.Les kinematics of the wing were able to be optimized to generate the aerodynamic forces required for propulsion and levitation of microdrone.
+A complete simulation appointed OSCAB was also développé.Les kinematics of the wing were able to be optimized to generate

 The search for control laws using innovative methods (genetic algorithms, neural networks) is expected to soon reach the expected performance (driving speed, hovering stable, maneuverability).